CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-03-31-PLP-is-inference-time-approximation-of-free-energy.md

 In other words, PLP is the runtime side of the same mathematics that post-training methods try to absorb into parameters.

 There is also an important caveat here.
-If the potential $\Phi$ is produced by an imperfect LLM judge, then the resulting free-energy landscape is judge-relative, not necessarily truth-relative {% cite lee2025judge %}: the geometry is still real, but it is the geometry of the deployed verifier.
+If the potential $$\Phi$$ is produced by an imperfect LLM judge, then the resulting free-energy landscape is judge-relative, not necessarily truth-relative {% cite lee2025judge %}: the geometry is still real, but it is the geometry of the deployed verifier.
 Simply speaking, an imperfect judge is a process that warps the energy landscape itself.

 ## The closer bridge is path-integral control